Understanding Current Renter Behavior to Bring in Apartment Leads

 Since location is so important, many prospects search for apartments directly online.
 Having a heavy presence on Google Maps or the plethora of apartment search sites helps your multifamily SEO and apartment lead generation.
 Renters that know the area will want to search for apartments directly through a map feature.
 Multifamily properties can easily update incorrect information on Google Business.
 It is a simple thing that could put you on the map for prospective renters — quite literally — to boost your apartment lead generation.

-Bottom line: If your online presence is not strong, you are likely being missed.
+Bottom line: If your online presence is not strong, you are likely to be missed.
 If your information is not updated or your multifamily website link is bad, then prospects will not give you the time of day.
 Meet your prospective renters where they already are — online.

 2. Make your multifamily website information easily available